robertorcosta/azure-docs.pt-br/articles/blockchain/service/connect-geth.md

     geth attach <connection string>
     ```

-1. Depois que estiver conectado ao console do Ethereum do nó de transação, você poderá chamar a API do Dapp JavaScript do web3 ou a API do administrador.
+1. Depois de conectado ao console do Ethereum do nó de transação, use a API JavaScript do Ethereum.

     Por exemplo, use a API a seguir para descobrir a chainId.